Nuxify/sophon/README.md

 Nuxify's very own template for building decentralized apps (dApps) with Flutter and Dart.

-Interacts with a Greeter Smart Contract found here: https://goerli.etherscan.io/address/0x093eb7ccAfa165D8D35c6666984de510Be58cBd2
+Interacts with a Greeter Smart Contract found here: https://goerli.etherscan.io/address/0x093eb7ccAfa165D8D35c6666984de510Be58cBd2.
+Supports MetaMask and Web3Auth (Gmail) providers.

 Template architecture closely resembles our other Flutter template: https://github.com/Nuxify/flirt but this one is geared towards dApps.